sebastianburckhardt/ReactiveMachine/README.md

 The list of features listed on the home page is in [`data/features.yaml`](data/features.yaml).
 The `description` field supports Markdown.

 The URL for the image on the main page is set using the `params.imgUrl` parameter in [`config.toml`](config.toml).

+## Publishing the site

+The site is published automatically by [Netlify](https://netlify.com).
+Whenever you push changes to `master`, the site will be rebuilt and redeployed.
+The site *cannot* be published manually.